RajputPawan/Prometheus/_posts/2020-01-28-malfunction_reposerver.md

 tags: [news, service_malfunction]
 ---

-On Jan 23 Ubuntu repo server had limited reachability.
-Problems have been solved since Jan 23.

-## Heading

 On Jan 23 2020 the Ubuntu repo server had limited reachability.
 This was caused by a faulty network in the VMware backend infrastructure.

 Impact was slow downloads of packages or timeouts that broke installations or updates.